01634 844152

 We LOVE maths here!

-We use a mastery approach to our maths learning, which means that all of our pupils are taught key concepts around their maths learning and the bed them into their deeper understanding.
-We work alongside our local Maths Hub partners to develop our practice and skills to ensure that our maths teaching and learning is focused and develops children's long term understanding and recall.
+We use a mastery approach to our maths learning, so that pupils are taught key concepts and can apply deeper understanding.
+We work alongside our local Maths Hub partners to develop our practice and skills and to focus on developing children's long term understanding and recall.

 Our Sequence of Learning: